 Carl has been heavily involved in the Colorado Springs community, and is currently serving on the board of directors for two non-profit organizations; Cheyenne Village, a local non-profit that helps hundreds of developmentally disabled adults live productive and fulfilling lives and REACH Pikes Peak which helps thousands in El Paso County address emergency needs, job skills training, acquiring assets and education for at-risk youths.

 Chief Strategy & External Affairs Officer

 Sherri Newell Wilkinson is an executive leader with Colorado Springs Utilities, one of the largest four-service utility providers in the nation.
 With more than 30 years of experience in municipal and investor-owned utilities, she has worked extensively with electric, natural gas, water, wastewater and non-regulated utility services.

-Sherri leads the Strategy and External Affairs team, which includes the functional areas of Strategic Planning; Corporate Governance; Government and Corporate Affairs; Community Relations; and Records and Information Management.
+Newell Wilkinson leads the Strategy and External Affairs team, which includes the functional areas of Strategic Planning; Corporate Governance; Government and Corporate Affairs; Community Relations; and Records and Information Management.
 She is accountable for enabling utility service line operations by proactively engaging our community and our local, regional, state and federal stakeholders to satisfy customer expectations and achieve business goals and positive bottom line results for the organization.

-Sherri protects and enhances the image and reputation of the organization through strategic counsel and public policy development; identifying and mitigating strategic risks; managing governance processes and policies in support of the Board; stakeholder engagement and outreach; issues and crisis management; implementation of required organizational information protection; strengthening community presence; employee volunteer management; and customer assistance fund program management.
+Newell Wilkinson protects and enhances the image and reputation of the organization through strategic counsel and public policy development and advocacy; identifying and mitigating strategic risks; managing governance processes and policies in support of the Board; stakeholder engagement and outreach; issues and crisis management; implementation of required organizational information protection; strengthening community presence; employee volunteer management; and customer assistance fund program management.

 Chief Environment, Health & Safety Officer

 Since joining Colorado Springs Utilities in 1985 to develop and implement a compliance auditing program, he has served in various capacities, including Environmental Affairs Administrator, Director of Environment, Health and Safety, Manager of Environmental Services, and interim roles as General Manager of Planning and Engineering and Chief Water Services Officer.

-David is a founding member and past Chair of the National Association of Local Government Environmental Professionals, past member of the Local Emergency Planning Committee and speaker on various aspects of EHS management at the local, state and national level for such organizations as the American Public Power Association, Colorado Municipal League, Colorado Counties, Inc., Rocky Mountain Electrical League, Leadership Pikes Peak, and Public Risk Management.
+Padgett is a founding member and past Chair of the National Association of Local Government Environmental Professionals, past member of the Local Emergency Planning Committee and speaker on various aspects of EHS management at the local, state and national level for such organizations as the American Public Power Association, Colorado Municipal League, Colorado Counties, Inc., Rocky Mountain Electrical League, Leadership Pikes Peak, and Public Risk Management.
 He has invested time in the community through soccer coaching, school involvement, and Colorado Springs Utilities’ Community Focus Fund.

-Eric Tharp, Chief Energy Services Officer
+Chief Water Services Officer